 There will be many more books and sources of wisdom that will meet you on your journey and help you build a worldview to weather the 2020s of the world, but it’s a start.

-All we ever do is begin, after all.
+After all, all we ever do is begin.